 Be aware that if you close the window, the token will be lost, and it will be not possible to see it again.

-Note: If you made a mistake and you want to display the token again, it is not possible.
-You need to create a new token and go through the procedure of the new token generation again.
+Note: If you made a mistake and want to display the token again, it is not possible.
+Instead, you need to create a new token and go through the procedure of the new token generation again.

-Remove the invalid token from the tokens list by clicking on Revoke bottom for individual token.
+Remove the invalid token from the token list by clicking on Revoke bottom for individual token.

 Revoke API token pop-up window will close, and after successful removal, a new pop-up Notification will show in Jira to display successful removal.